 The graceful orbs rose rapidly into the crisp, blue sky.
 The sun lit the coloured silks as one by one they grew smaller and eventually disappeared into the distance.
 The race had begun.

 Filzmoos Balloon Week

 Filzmoos is one of the most beautiful places in Austria and the dramatic mountains make the perfect backdrop for the race.

 A balloon race can’t be judged on speed nor can a destination be set because the wind and thermals over the alpine ranges are constantly changing.

 The Dopgas Balloon Challenge winner is the team who travels the furthest distance.
 We wouldn’t discover who the winners were that evening at Filzmoos Balloon Night.

 Filzmoos Balloon Night

-I didn’t know anything like Filzmoos Balloon Festival existed until I saw this magical event for myself.
+I didn’t know anything like Filzmoos Balloon Week existed until I saw this magical event for myself.
 I’ll now be on the look out for more events like this.
-Have you been to a balloon festival?
-Where did you see the balloons light up the night?
+Have you been to a balloon festival or seen hot air balloons light up the night sky?

-Thanks to Inghams who invited me to Filzmoos to check out the hot air balloons, skiing and delicious Austrian food.
+Thanks to Inghams who invited me to Filzmoos to check out the hot air balloons, Filzmoos ski area and the delicious Austrian food.